Maps4HTML/web-map-doc/docs/elements/layer.md

 ### `opacity`

-The `opacity` attribute is used to set the opacity of the `<layer->` element.
-Just like the opacity slider on the map, adding this attribute can change the initial opacity of any layer.
+The `opacity` attribute is used to set the initial opacity of the `<layer->` element.
+Valid `opacity` values range from from "0.0" to "1.0" and are reflected in the layer control opacity input slider control.
+When the `opacity` attribute is not present, the opacity is set to "1.0" by default.

 ---